Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach: Experiments

 \subsubsection{Datasets}

-The experiments are conducted on seven real-world publicly available datasets obtained from the following two main sources. \begin{enumerate} \item MovieLens\footnote{\url{https://grouplens.org/datasets/movielens/}}: The MovieLens dataset contains rating data of multiple movies by multiple users, and also contains movie metadata information and user attribute information.
-This dataset is often used as the testing dataset for evaluating the performance of a recommender system.
-In our experiment, the ml-latest dataset (\textit{abbr.} ml-la) is adopted. \item Amazon\footnote{\url{http://jmcauley.ucsd.edu/data/amazon/}}: This dataset is an updated version of the Amazon review dataset for 2018~\cite{DBLP:conf/www/HeM16}, which contains reviews (ratings, text, helpful polls), product metadata (descriptions, category information, price, brand and image features) and links (also view/also buy charts).
-In particular, six datasets, namely A-Digital-Music, A-Grocery-and-Gourmet-Food, A-Patio-Lawn-and-Garden, A-Automotive, A-Baby, and A-Instant-Video, are adopted. \end{enumerate} The statistics of the above seven datasets are summarized in Table~\ref{tab:dataset}.
-From the table, it can be seen that one dataset (i.e. A-Instant-Video) is relatively very large.
-Each dataset is randomly split into the training set and testing set with ratio 3:1 for each user.
-A quarter of the samples in the training set are randomly selected as the validation set to tune the appropriate hyper-parameters for all the methods.
+In our experiments, seven real-world publicly available datasets are used, which are obtained from the two main sources. \begin{enumerate} \item MovieLens\footnote{\url{https://grouplens.org/datasets/movielens/}}: The MovieLens dataset contains rating data of movies by users.
+For experimental purpose, we use the ml-latest dataset (\textit{abbr.} ml-la). {The Movie{L}ens dataset contains only ratings, which {are} used in our experiments.} \item Amazon\footnote{\url{http://jmcauley.ucsd.edu/data/amazon/}}: It is an upgraded version of the Amazon review dataset for 2018~\cite{DBLP:conf/www/HeM16}, which contains reviews (ratings, text, and helpful polls), product meta-data (category information, brand and image features, price, and descriptions) and links (also view/buy charts). {Although the Amazon dataset has different interactions, in our experiments we only {use} ratings.} For experimental purpose, we use six datasets, namely Digital-Music (Amazon-DM), Grocery-and-Gourmet-Food (Amazon-GGF), Patio-Lawn-and-Garden (Amazon-PLG), Automotive (Amazon-Automotive), Baby (Amazon-Baby), and Instant-Video (Amazon-IV). \end{enumerate} Table~\ref{tab:dataset} summarizes the {statistical} information of the above seven datasets.
+From the table, we can see that Amazon-IV is relatively very large.
+On each dataset, the rating information of each user is randomly split into the training set (75\%) and the testing set (25\%).
+Furthermore, in the training set, a quarter of the ratings are randomly selected as the validation set to tune the hyper-parameters for all the methods.